ryantaylor-cu/remote-access/_episodes/03-background.md

 Running certain programs cause a lot of information to be dumped to the console.
 Sometimes this is done so quickly that we cannot follow what is going on or we would like to save this output for later.
 To do this, we can use something called a redirect.
 This redirect causes the information normally dumped to your screen to be saved to a file.
 You do this by using the `>` symbol.

 This will save the output of command to results.txt.
 This is great, however there are actually two sets of outputs being produced here.
 The first is the regular output produced by command (known are stdout) as well as all of the errors produced (known as stderr).
 These “output streams” are normally dumped to the same location so the end user does not know where a given line came from.
 Sometimes it is useful to separate the stdout from the stderr.
 We can redirect either of these streams to a file by identifying them with ‘1’ (stdout) or ‘2’ (stderr).
+To illustrate this we can use our `run_simulation` program again, giving it the -o option.
+This will tell it to print all of the simulation output to the screen.
 For example, if we want to save the stdout to a file and have the errors print to screen, we would do the following:

 ~~~
-$ ./slowoutput 1> results.txt
+$ ./run_simulation -o 1> results.txt
 ~~~
 {: .bash}

 On the other hand, if we would like to print the stdout to screen and save the errors to a file, we would do the following:

 ~~~
-$ ./slowoutput 2> errors.txt
+$ ./run_simulation -o 2> errors.txt
 ~~~
 {: .bash}

 If we want to save both streams to separate files, we would do the following:

 ~~~
-$ ./slowoutput 1> results.txt 2> errors.txt
+$ ./run_simulation -o 1> results.txt 2> errors.txt
 ~~~
 {: .bash}

 Finally, we can combine this with what we learned in the previous section to send this job to the background:

 ~~~
-$ ./slowoutput 1> results.txt 2> errors.txt &
+$ ./run_simulation 1> results.txt 2> errors.txt &
 ~~~
 {: .bash}